DrakeSeifert/Cube-Glider/README.md

 ![Cube Glider](https://github.com/DrakeSeifert/Cube-Glider/blob/master/Pics/Pic1.png)

-This is an early version of the game, many core components are subject to change :)
+This is an early version of the game; many core components are subject to change :)